 Tracking Housing Downtown: housing developments since 2019 and recently announced conversion projects Conversion from office-to-residential is necessary for downtown; however only two conversion projects are currently under construction.
 In total, there is roughly 1M SF of change-of-use projects in the pipeline (announced and under construction).
-As you can see, new housing projects are sparse Downtown.
+New housing projects are sparse Downtown.

 Conversion Projects Under Construction (orange circles on map)